ZhenyingZhu/StudyNotes/AIAndData.md

 Need to ask AI to give prove for suggestion solutions.

+- But if it goes to some slow route, need to give more context.

 ### Capabilities

 Agentic coding、Agentic terminal coding、Scaled tool use、Visual reasoning, Agentic search